Turkish parliament approves sending troops to Libya | DW | 02.01.2020

 Russia, a key backer of Syrian President Bashar Assad, has expressed concern about the prospect of Turkish troops being deployed to Libya.
 The Kremlin-backed Wagner group of private military contractors are supporting Haftar's forces, which have also received Russian armed drones.
 Erdogan has voiced opposition to the Wagner group supporting Haftar's forces.

-Despite backing opposing sides of the conflict in Syria, Turkey and Russia have worked closely in recent years on that conflict and Erdogan is expected to try to strike a similar mondus operandi in Libya.
+Despite backing opposing sides of the conflict in Syria, Turkey and Russia have worked closely in recent years on that conflict and Erdogan is expected to try to strike a similar tactic in Libya.

 Ankara, with NATO's second-largest army, has hinted for weeks that it would flex its military muscle in Libya to defend the embattled GNA government, which is also supported by Qatar.
 It has already been sending weapons and drones to the GNA and allied Islamist militias despite a UN arms embargo.
 Turkey has also in the past couple weeks reportedly recruited Syrian rebel fighters it backs and sending them to Libya.